LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/series-with-pandas/_index.md

 weight = 2
 +++

 The `pandas` library comes with two types of classes to handle data.
 The first that we will learn about is the **pandas Series**.
-A `pandas Series` is a one-dimensional array.
-A good way to visualize this is to think about one column within a spreadsheet.
+A `pandas Series` can be visualized as an individual column within a spreadsheet.
+The column typically has a name and an index for each row associated with that column.

-A `pandas Series` is capable of holding any type of data (strings, objects, integers, floats, booleans, number, and so on).
-All values within a `Series` are associated with a labeled index.
+A `pandas Series` can hold any data type and all values within a `Series` are associated with a labeled index.
 The labeled index can be either label or integer-based.
 An example of a label-based index would be `groceries` or `movies` while an integer-based index would be numeric (`1`, `2`, `3`, `etc..`).

 {{% notice blue Note "rocket" %}}
 While a `Series` is capable of holding any type of data it usually only holds one.